technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

     seção de teste, clique em **Map**, selecione **On** e clique em **Refresh**.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image43.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image34.png)

 2. Digite o prompt "**My printer is not working how to fix it."** Ele fornece a solução de acordo com a fonte de conhecimento.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image44.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image35.png)

-3. Novamente, dê o prompt **" Two factor Authentication (2FA) issue".**
+3. Agora insira o prompt **" Two factor Authentication (2FA) issue".**

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image45.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image36.png)

 4. O problema e a solução de 2FA não estão disponíveis na fonte de conhecimento, portanto, ele irá para o tópico de fallback e retornará o prompt relacionado ao **Raise Ticket**.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image46.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image37.png)

-**Observação:** os dados de 2FA não estão disponíveis na base de conhecimento, portanto, geralmente eles retornam o tópico de fallback.
-Mas às vezes o Copilot usa as informações da base de conhecimento e tenta dar a resposta.

 ### Conclusão